IBM System/360 architecture: Machine Check interruption

-A Machine Check interruptionPoOps occurs to report unusual conditions associated with the channel or CPU that cannot be reported by another class of interruption.
+A Machine Check interruption occurs to report unusual conditions associated with the channel or CPU that cannot be reported by another class of interruption.
 The most important class of conditions causing a Machine Check is a hardware error such as a parity error found in registers or storage, but some models may use it to report less serious conditions.
 Both the interruption code and the data stored in the scanout area at '80'x (128 decimal) are model dependent.